openSUSE/news-o-o/_posts/2013-02-07-heat-up-our-servers-12-3-rc1-is-ready-to-download.markdown

   * Apper 0.8

-    * Rewritten around new PackageKit, and the software update notifier has been rewritten as a plasmoid.Â  The language used in the UI has been changed to match usage in YaST and zypper better.
+    * Rewritten around new PackageKit, and the software update notifier has been rewritten as a plasmoid.
+The language used in the UI has been changed to match usage in YaST and zypper better.